Yudzeen/android-training/README.md

 ## Contents
 ### Text Span Translate
-- Exercise about styling translable texts
+- Exercise about styling translatable texts
 ### Take Photos
 - Exercise about taking photos using an external app